Course 1: Rust Language

 1. Derive the Debug trait that includes the fmt::Display trait and use the "{:?} format.

-In this first example we define a very simple data structure, a 'Cube' with a single field c that indicates the size of the cube.
+In this first example we define a very simple data structure, a Cube with a single field c that indicates its size.

 Hint: You can derive the std::fmt::Display trait or the Debug trait